Azure/azure-powershell/src/Peering/Peering/help/Get-AzPeerAsn.md

 ```

 ## DESCRIPTION
-Gets the PeerAsn for Contoso
+Gets the PeerAsn for a subscription.

 ## EXAMPLES